 When vacationing on Cape Cod, the Kennedys liked the homemade ice cream from the Four Seas ice cream parlor in Centerville, near the family compound in Hyannisport.
 Jackie Kennedy’s favorite flavor: peach.

 George H.W.
 Bush was as fastidious about vegetables as Calvin Coolidge was about everything else.
 He hated broccoli, cauliflower, Brussels sprouts and cabbage.
 Barbara Bush said,

 The day he was 60, he said to me: `I am never going to eat broccoli, Brussels sprouts, cauliflower or cabbage again.’
 And he hasn’t!

-Bush and his family like lobster and ice cream, though.
-When vacationing in Kennebunkport, they’re partial to Mabel’s Lobster Claw, a seafood restaurant that’s been serving tourists since the 1950s.
-The Bushes are allegedly fond of the peppermint stick ice cream.
+Bush and his family liked lobster and ice cream, though.
+When vacationing in Kennebunkport, they enjoyed Mabel’s Lobster Claw, a seafood restaurant that’s been serving tourists since the 1950s.
+The Bushes allegedly liked the peppermint stick ice cream.

 And on the walls of Frank Pepe’s Pizza Napoletana in New Haven hangs a framed photo of Bill Clinton.
 Though now a vegan, he liked a good white clam apizza in his day.

 This story about eating like a president was updated in 2022.